Hiller Aviation Museum

 Complementing the museum’s flyable replica of the Wright Model EX “Vin Fiz”, this exhibit tells the story of the attempt to claim the first flight across the transcontinental United States in pursuit of the $50,000 Hearst Prize in 1911.
 You can fly a simulation of a Wright Model B aircraft, very similar to the first aircraft fly cross-country.

-This interactive exhibit uses the real-time power of Google Earth to observe any place on the Earth, to view it from miles above the ground right down to the earth’s surface.
-In addition to the unique thrill of finding your neighborhood and house as seen from orbiting satellites, as well as exploring exotic destinations around the world, you can investigate aviation from a sky high perspective.
-Included are airports, airspace and routes of famous flights across the country and the world, such as the flight of the Vin Fiz in 1911, the 1929 Women’s Air Derby, the final flight route of Amelia Earhart in 1937 and the recreation of her flight by Reid Dennis and Linda Finch in 1997.
+This interactive exhibit uses the real-time power of Google Earth to observe any place on the Earth, to view it from miles above the ground right down to the Earth’s surface.
+In addition to the unique thrill of finding your neighborhood and house as seen from orbiting satellites and exploring exotic destinations around the world, you can investigate aviation from a sky-high perspective.
+Included are airports, airspace, and routes of famous flights across the country and the world, such as the flight of the Vin Fiz in 1911, the 1929 Women’s Air Derby, the final flight route of Amelia Earhart in 1937, and the recreation of her flight by Reid Dennis and Linda Finch in 1997.

 Aviation’s working world is the earth’s atmosphere.
 The workings of weather are explored here, including the opportunity to creating your own weather by manipulating a simulation of atmospheric conditions, including temperature and humidity, to make clouds, fog, rain, sleet, snow and thunderstorms.